-96.8.32 RPM Limit Warning (Lights and Audio)
+96.8.32 Dual Tachometer Indicator P/N 64200-003 with Separate RPM Limit Warning Box (Lights and Audio)

-The RPM Limit Warning system consists of an RPM limit control box (Z1), two ENGINE RPM warning lights and two ROTOR RPM caution lights, one each at each pilot station.
-ENGINE RPM warning light will illuminate during a condition of low engine rpm while the ROTOR RPM caution light will illuminate during a condition of either high or low rotor rpm as sensed by the control box via inputs from the engine and rotor tachometer sensing circuits.
+The separate RPM Limit Warning system consists of an RPM limit control box (Z1), two ENGINE RPM warning lights and two ROTOR RPM caution lights, one each at each pilot station.
+The ENGINE RPM warning light will illuminate during a condition of low engine rpm while the ROTOR RPM caution light will illuminate during a condition of either high or low rotor rpm as sensed by the control box via inputs from the engine and rotor tachometer sensing circuits.
 The control box also provides and audio control signal (28VDC) which causes an audio tone to be present in the pilots and copilots headsets whenever high or low rotor rpm or a low engine rpm condition exists.
 The audio tone may be shutoff by using the ROTOR RPM switch on the Miscellaneous control panel.
 The switch will automatically reset to the audio position when rotor and engine rpm rise above the lower limits.